sjoertvv/manyTDE/README.md

 For a subset of these sources, we also include black hole mass measurements (see next sections).

+## Install
+In the folder that contain setup.py, run "python3 -m pip install -e ."

+The -e option is needed such that the data/ directory can be seen by the scripts that read this.

-## Paper
+## Useage and acknowledgements
 This repository contains black hole mass estimates from [Mummery, van Velzen et al. 2023](https://ui.adsabs.harvard.edu/abs/2023arXiv230808255M/abstract).
 Please cite this paper if you use these products.

+This repository get priodically updated with new data (either new TDEs or new data of known sources).
+When using this data, please cite the discovery papers (ADS keys are included for each source) and also the version number of this repository.

+## Lightcurves
+For all TDEs we also provide the optical/UV light curves in the `/data/sources/` folder.
+A script to get or plot these data is also provided.

+`>> python3 tde_lightcurve.py`

-## Catalogue
+## Catalogue from 2023 paper
-The main catalog of black hole mass catalogue is stored in a Python pickle file.
+The main catalog of black hole masses from [Mummery, van Velzen et al. 2023](https://ui.adsabs.harvard.edu/abs/2023arXiv230808255M/abstract) is stored in a Python pickle file.
 A script to read and reproduce some key figures from the paper is provided.

 `>> python3 read_catalog_and_plot.py`

-This requires the `corner` and `emcee` packages (install with pip).

 We split the catalogues into those TDEs with and without measured plateaus for convinience.
 The catalog contains:
 -  the basic info (name, coordinates, redshift);